What is a “Merkel Diamond?”

 Can you speak German?

 Ich lerne momentan Deutsch.
-I took a beginning German class at Portland Community College, bought a book called German Phrases for Dummies, then purchased Mango Passport German.
-I have also completed my German integration courses (A1, A2, B1 and B2) here in Germany.
-I try to stay sharp with the very fun and completely awesome app, Duolingo.
-So now, I’d say I can speak German about as well as a preschooler with a learning disability.
+First, I ordered a book called German Phrases for Dummies, took a beginning German class at Portland Community College, then purchased Mango Passport German for my computer.
+I have also completed my mandatory German integration classes (A1, A2 and B1) here in Germany.
+I took a B2 class just for shits and giggles, and I’m going to take another class in the near future too.
+Also, I try to stay sharp with the very fun and completely awesome app, Duolingo.
+So right now, I’d say I can speak German about as well as a preschooler with a learning disability.
 Also, I regularly make my wife angry enough to swear in her native language, which totally counts as extra credit.

 Why are you such a dick to your German wife?

 There’s being a dick, and then there’s being a dick.
 I make sarcastic observations about our cultural and linguistic differences because they make her laugh, and although I maintain this blog for the benefit of all humankind, really, I write it just for her.

 Why is your website titled “Oh God, My Wife Is German,” and not “Oh My God, My Wife Is German?”
 Because the expression “oh my god” sounds more like surprise to me.
 I wanted the tone to be something closer to grim resignation. :)

 Do you accept guest articles on your blog?
 Yes.
 Please take a look at the guidelines on our Guests page.